JoshuaKOnyejiekwe/The-Cozy-Cup/README.md

-A personal full-stack project recreating the Starbucks website to practice modern front-end layout techniques and backend fundamentals that is actively in development
+A full-stack project that is actively in development

 ## Project Overview

-This project is a recreation of the Starbucks website built from scratch.
+This project is Full-Stack website built from scratch.
 The goal is to replicate the look, feel, and structure of a production-level website while reinforcing full-stack development skills.

 The project emphasizes: